aiday-mar/DeformationPyramid/README_ASTRIVIS.md

 w_cd_w_reg: testing different regularization and chamfer distance weights
 ```

 The tests are all run from the shell files.
-These call the eval_supervised_astrivis.py file with different flags as follows:
+These call the eval_supervised_astrivis.py file with different flags which are:

 ```
 s